-A 16-day tailor-made self-drive taking in the best of the USA's historic Capital Region
+Take in the culture and nature of the USA's historic Capital Region

-- Visit the capital and political centre of the USA, home to the historic weight of some of America’s most famous landmarks
+- Visit some of America’s most famous landmarks

-- Discover life away from the politics of Washington as you hit the open road, exploring beautiful coastlines, endless forests and picturesque national parks
+- Hit the open road to explore beautiful coastlines, endless forests and picturesque national parks

 - Learn about this great nation’s past at some of the region’s countless specialist museums

 - Explore the wildlife-rich coast around beautiful Virginia Beach

 - Hike among the forests and caves of Shenandoah Valley

 - 3 Nights Washington

 - 2 Nights Eastern Way

 - 2 Nights Charlottesville